stevekinney/rxjs-fundamentals/content/first-and-last-name.md

+---
-# First and Last Name Operators
+title: First and Last Name — Exercise
+layout: layouts/lesson.hbs
+---

 Functions and operators used: